tilezen/scoville/README.md

 .water.properties.values.count => 823
 ```

 This is showing that in the `water` layer, there were 2 `kind: bay` features, totalling 14 bytes for the commands to draw their geometry, 50 bytes to represent their property indexes, and 8 bytes to represent their metadata.
+The count, across all features, of properties that look like a name is given by the `.names.count`.

 Similar breakdowns are given for the other two observed `kind`s; `riverbank` and `water`.